 You wrote a slash command that saves you twenty minutes a day.
 Good.
 Your teammate is still doing the work by hand.
 The new hire on the platform team has never heard of the file.

 Three properties separate plugin candidates from workflows you should leave as personal shortcuts.
 Frequency — someone runs the workflow at least weekly.
 Variable inputs, stable structure — the data shifts, the skeleton holds.
-High-context — the work depends on knowledge that lives in heads, not in documentation.
+High-context — the work depends on knowledge that lives in heads, not documentation.

 One-off migration scripts